 A steering committee had been established with the Chairperson of the Parole Board chairing the committee to review the COMMIT process and the sanctions matrix.
-This review did not progress during 2022; however, it is intended that this process will be reviewed in 2023.
+This review has not been progressed to date; however it is planned for 2024.

-&lt;sup>1 Noting that the Chairperson retains the authority to revoke parole.
+1 Noting that the Chairperson retains the authority to revoke parole.